A few weeks ago, my sermon in our first service completely bombed.

 I don’t know what it is about me, but when I listen to a sermon I want to learn something.
 When I’m learning something, I lean forward and get engaged.
 I tell Senior Pastors that I coach, that when you can narrow down your sermon to a central truth you are teaching, your church will be more engaged than if you are teaching them too many things at once.

-Senior Pastors – what are some quick tips you have for redeeming a bombed sermon?
+Senior Pastors – what are some quick tips for redeeming a bombed sermon?

 If you are interested in learning more about the types of coaching I offer, you can do that here.